Skip to Main Content

 Keleher, H., & MacDougall, C. (2022).
 Understanding health (5th ed.).
 Oxford University Press.

 • Note #1: There are limits on the number of concurrent users.
-When you are accessing these eBooks, we ask you to get what you need as quickly as possible, and then close the tab/window to free the licence up for another user.
+When you are accessing this eBook, we ask you to get what you need as quickly as possible, and then close the tab/window to free the licence up for another user.
 See the short Ebook Etiquette video at right for more details.

 • Note #2: There are also limits on the number of pages you can copy or print/download.
 These limits reset every 24 hours.